JustinLamMSFT/microsoft/microsoft-365/project/microsoft-project-faq.md

 # Frequently asked questions

-Find answers to commonly asked questions about Project, including Project for the web, Project Online, Project Online desktop client, Project Professional, and Project Standard.
+Find answers to commonly asked questions about Microsoft Project, including the new Microsoft Planner, Project for the web, Project Online, Project Online desktop client, Project Professional, and Project Standard.

 .heading-bg-color-layout-container-uid84a2{ background-color: !important; }